Richard Hughes (British writer)

-Richard Arthur Warren Hughes (19 April 1900 – 28 April 1976) was a British writer of poems, short stories, novels and plays.
+Richard Arthur Warren Hughes (19 April 1900 – 28 April 1976) was a writer of poems, short stories, novels and plays.

 Biography

 He was born in Weybridge, Surrey.
 His father was Arthur Hughes, a civil servant, and his mother, Louisa Grace Warren, had been brought up in the West Indies in Jamaica.
 He was educated first at Charterhouse School and graduated from Oriel College, Oxford in 1922.

 A Charterhouse schoolmaster had sent Hughes's first published work to the magazine The Spectator in 1917.
 The article, written as a school essay, was an unfavourable criticism of The Loom of Youth, by Alec Waugh, a recently published novel which caused a furore for its account of homosexual passions between British schoolboys in a public school.
 At Oxford, he met Robert Graves, also an Old Carthusian, and they co-edited a poetry publication, Oxford Poetry, in 1921.
 Hughes's short play The Sisters' Tragedy was being staged in the West End of London at the Royal Court Theatre by 1922.
 He was the author of the world's first radio play, A Comedy Of Danger, commissioned from him for the BBC by Nigel Playfair and broadcast on 15 January 1924.

 Hughes was employed as a journalist and travelled widely before he married the painter Frances Bazley (1905–1985) in 1932.
 They settled for a period in Norfolk and then in 1934 at Castle House, Laugharne in South Wales.
 Dylan Thomas stayed with Hughes and wrote his book Portrait of the Artist as a Young Dog whilst living at Castle House.
 Hughes was instrumental in Thomas relocating permanently to the area.